HarshitKumarSahu/RestNest/Readme.md

 views -> listing -> index.ejs : list of all listing title
                  -> show.ejs : show specific details of listing by using there id : listing.price.toLocaleString("en-IN") : place commas to the number according to indian standards
-                 -> new.ejs : form for new listing : get , post
+                             : also contain edit & Delete options for listing -> new.ejs : form for new listing : get , post
                  -> edit.ejs : form for edit : get , put